Depleted uranium hexafluoride: History

-Over time, in the process of improving nuclear technologies, optimal technological and economic solutions were identified, requiring an increase in the 235U fraction, that is, uranium enrichment and, as a consequence of these processes, the appearance of an equivalent amount of depleted uranium with a 235U isotope content of less than 0.72%.
-The content of 235U in the depleted uranium formed during the enrichment process depends on the purpose of the enrichment.

 Competition

 By the mid-1960s, the United States had a monopoly on the supply of uranium fuel for Western nuclear power plants.
 In 1968, the USSR declared its readiness to accept orders for uranium enrichment.
-As a result, a new competitive market began to form in the world, and new commercial enrichment companies began to appear (URENCO and Eurodif).
+As a result, a competitive market formed in the world, and commercial enrichment companies began to appear (e.g., URENCO and Eurodif).
 In 1971, the first Soviet contract was signed with the French Alternative Energies and Atomic Energy Commission, where nuclear power plants were actively built.
 In 1973, roughly 10 long-term contracts were signed with power companies from Italy, Germany, Great Britain, Spain, Sweden, Finland, Belgium and Switzerland.
 By 2017, large commercial enrichment plants have been operating in France, Germany, the Netherlands, Great Britain, the United States, Russia and China.
 The development of the enrichment market has led to the accumulation of over 2 million tons of DUHF in the world during this period.